-phillips & hunt Vasayo: MLM or Pyramid Scheme
+phillips, hunt, walker & hanna Vasayo: MLM or Pyramid Scheme

 You may have heard about “Vasayo” the latest in a series of pyramid shaped, get rich selling things from your own home, multi-level marketing trends.
 It is the rage of social media right now.

 MLM, or Multi-level marketing is a controversial pyramid shaped marketing strategy where profit is derived not just from product sales, but recruitment of people under you.
 Why “pyramid” shaped?
 Because like an upside down triangle, the higher up you are and the more people under you, the more money you can make (said in annoying TV pitchman voice)!

 Dallin Larsen and his wife Karree Larsen are the “power couple” credited with founding Monavie back in 2005.
 They still brag about this enterprise even though MonaVie is bankrupt, even though they personally paid out millions to settle fraud accusations.
 Certainly, MonaVie grew to $854 million in revenue in 2008 and had recruited 1 million distributors.
 Certainly, people made money.
 But families also lost houses, got divorced, lost jobs and fell on hard times, too.